mbulhakov/ssl-injector/README.md

 ./run_docker.sh
 ```

-It is also possible to run the container with further execution of two simple bash loops with requests:
+It is also possible to run the container with further execution of two simple bash loops with requests (runs for 180 seconds):
 ```bash
 ./run_docker_with_requests.sh
 ```